 Taking the best from the world of public health and the world of journalism I spend my time exploring the many different dimensions of public health science communication.
 I have especially been digging into how social media can play a role in the communication of Public Health research.
-An area I find has so much potential and can contribute immensely to both the communication of public health and public health research it self.
+An area I find has so much potential and can contribute immensely to both the communication of public health and public health research itself.
+It is my hope that public health science communication one day will be made a compulsory part of the curriculum for all public health students

 I use this blog to share with the world the questions that come to mind, great examples of public health science communication and other things that my fingers feel like typing.